 Learn about growing Brussels sprouts.

-Watch: Heads should be the desired color and size, and will feel firm when squeezed.
+Watch: Heads should be the desired colour and size, and will feel firm when squeezed.
 Harvest cracked heads immediately.

 Harvest: Cut with a knife at the plant’s base.